ai-chery/pharmaVQA/README.md

 # pharmaVQA

 # Package Installation
-You can utilize the enviro
+You can utilize the environment.yaml to install the conda enviorment.

 # Dataset Download
 We have placed the dataset in the \URL, you can download it and put it in the ```\dataset``` folder.